-Police Clarifies IGP’s Misgivings Over Proliferation of Police Tactical Teams
+Police Clarifies IGP’s Misgivings over Proliferation of Police Tactical Teams

 To address these concerns, the IGP has directed a rationalisation of tactical teams rather than their outright disbandment.

-Under the new arrangement, zonal and state commands are to maintain a maximum of five tactical teams, while area commands and divisions are limited to three.
+Under the new arrangement, zonal and state commands were to maintain a maximum of five tactical teams, while area commands and divisions were limited to three.

-Commanders are expected to achieve this through the merging or restructuring of existing units, based on operational needs.
+Commanders were expected to achieve this through the merging or restructuring of existing units, based on operational needs.

-The move, according to the Force Headquarters, is aimed at strengthening supervision, improving accountability, and redeploying personnel to police stations to enhance community policing.
+The move, according to the Force Headquarters, was aimed at strengthening supervision, improving accountability, and redeploying personnel to police stations to enhance community policing.

-It is also expected to reduce public complaints associated with the excesses of some tactical units.
+It was also expected to reduce public complaints associated with the excesses of some tactical units.

-The statement emphasised that the IGP remains committed to building a professional, people-oriented police force, in line with his earlier pledge to prioritise accountability and public trust.
+The statement emphasised that the IGP remained committed to building a professional, people-oriented police force, in line with his earlier pledge to prioritise accountability and public trust.